 - South - Winter Garden to Osceola County

 The 25 mile long Wekiva Parkway currently extends 13 miles north from Orange Blossom Trail in Apopka to SR 46 at Mt.
 Plymouth.
 Construction on Sections 2B and 2A wrapped up with a ribbon cutting ceremony and 5K run on the morning of March 31, 2018.
 Completing the Central Florida Expressway Authority (CFX) section of the beltway, the five mile segment links Kelly Park Road with the Mt.
 Dora Connector (SR 453) and Sections 1A and 1B with Section 4A at County Road 435 (Mt.
 Plymouth Road).
 Section 4A, operated by Florida's Turnpike Enterprise (FTE) and opened to traffic on January 20, 2016, provides a 2.8 mile bypass of Mt.
 Plymouth between CR 435 and State Road 46.

 Succeeding sections of the Wekiva Parkway east are developed by the FTE.
 Construction for Section 6 of the Wekiva Parkway started on October 18, 2017.
 The six-mile segment parallels or replaces SR 46 east from near Mt.
 Plymouth to Seminole County.
 Section 7A upgrades 3.53 miles of the State Road 46 corridor into a limited access road, with SR 46 shifting onto the adjacent frontage roads.
-Projected to start in late 2018 or early 2019, Section 8 turns the parkway 2.63 miles southeast to Interstate 4 and SR 417 (Seminole Expressway) at Sanford.
-With work commencing in 2019, Section 7B widens the remainder of SR 46, 1.87 miles east to I-4.
+Starting on October 26, 2018, Section 8 turns the parkway 2.63 miles southeast to Interstate 4 and SR 417 (Seminole Expressway) at Sanford.
+With work commencing in Summer 2019, Section 7B widens the remainder of SR 46, 1.87 miles east to I-4.

 Daniel Webster Western Beltway